 If you want something different on your trip to Kansai area, Kansai Wide Area Pass is highly recommended.
 I always recommend to use Kansai Thru Pass and Kansai Area Pass to travel within Kansai area, such as Kyoto, Nara, Kobe, Osaka, Wakayama, Himeji.
 But Kansai Wide Area Pass covers outside these areas, such as Shingu, Okayama, Kinosaki Onsen, Takamatsu.
 And this pass is valid for 5 days.
-It makes your trip be more interesting.
+It makes your trip more interesting.

 All Shikoku Rail Pass is only deals that is provided by JR Shikoku.
 It covers all railway services in Shikoku.
 If you plan to visit Shikoku but JR pass is too much, this deals may be your perfect choice.